jaspector

 Use the online permit-tracking tools after 8:00 a.m. on the inspection day to see assigned inspector information.

-Typical inspection sequence: Use ePZB permit tracking and the county's inspection resources to monitor inspection-related activity and history.
+Typical sequence: Use ePZB permit tracking and the county's inspection resources to monitor inspection-related activity and history.

-Do I need a building permit in unincorporated Palm Beach County, FL?
+01 Do I need a building permit in unincorporated Palm Beach County, FL?

 Palm Beach County permits are generally required for building construction and regulated work in unincorporated areas, including new construction, additions, alterations, reroofs, window and door replacements, mechanical, electrical, plumbing, gas, pools, sheds, fences, screen structures, site improvements, and many commercial build-outs or signage projects.

-How much does a building permit cost in unincorporated Palm Beach County, FL?
+02 How much does a building permit cost in unincorporated Palm Beach County, FL?

+Building permit fees in unincorporated Palm Beach County, FL are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Inactive permit renewal or extension costs $75 within 180 days of inactive status; after 180 days, the fee is 30% of the original permit with a $75 minimum..

-How do I apply for a building permit in unincorporated Palm Beach County, FL?
+03 How do I apply for a building permit in unincorporated Palm Beach County, FL?

-1. Confirm the property is in unincorporated Palm Beach County and not inside a municipality.
+To apply for a building permit in unincorporated Palm Beach County, FL, follow these steps: 1.
+Confirm the property is in unincorporated Palm Beach County and not inside a municipality.
 2. Use the county's application submittal checklist to identify the correct permit type and required supporting documents.
 3. Prepare plans, forms, and any county prerequisites such as zoning, floodplain, or impact-fee materials that apply to the project.
 4. Submit the permit application online through the ePZB portal.
 5. Track permit and plan-review activity in ePZB and respond to county comments if revisions are requested.
 6. Obtain permit issuance before starting work and use ePZB to monitor inspections and permit status.

-How long does it take to get a building permit in unincorporated Palm Beach County, FL?
+04 How long does it take to get a building permit in unincorporated Palm Beach County, FL?

-What work is exempt from building permits in unincorporated Palm Beach County, FL?
+05 What work is exempt from building permits in unincorporated Palm Beach County, FL?

-How do I schedule a building inspection in unincorporated Palm Beach County, FL?
+06 How do I schedule a building inspection in unincorporated Palm Beach County, FL?

-Inspections can be scheduled via: ePZB Permit Tracking / Inspection Scheduling History.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Palm Beach County, FL via: ePZB Permit Tracking / Inspection Scheduling History.
 Inspectors set their schedules between 7:30 a.m. and 8:00 a.m.
 After 8:00 a.m. on the day of the inspection, you can look up the assigned inspector and contact information online..